DworkinLab/Chandler_etal_G3_2020/readme.md

 to appear in G3, currently can be found as a pre-print on biorxiv [here](https://www.biorxiv.org/content/10.1101/686741v2).

 In the data folder there are 5 `.csv` files.
+Details about each below.

 ## Figure 2

-plot_dup_data.csv is the data on which genomic duplications rescued the scd phenotype.
-The gene_data.csv simply lists genes and positions for the plot for Figure 2 summarizing this (Figure2_plot_mapping_viewports.R).
+`plot_dup_data.csv` is the data on which genomic duplications rescued the scd phenotype.
+The `gene_data.csv` simply lists genes and positions for the plot for Figure 2 summarizing this (Figure2_plot_mapping_viewports.R).

 ## Figure 3

-scd_RAL_data_final.csv is the data for the F1 males from crosses between a panel of different wild type strains and the progenitor $scd^1$ strain.
+`scd_RAL_data_final.csv` is the data for the F1 males from crosses between a panel of different wild type strains and the progenitor $scd^1$ strain.
 The script Figure3_plot_RAL.R uses this data to reproduce figure 3.
 The data columns for this can be interpreted as follows:

 genotype - The strain used for the male parent (females always were scd strain so male F1 would be hemizygous for the allele).
 5070 Is the progenitor strain (y[1] scd[1] ras[1] v[1] f[1]).